 - Hourly / - BiWeekly /

-Employees receive close supervision from a Child Support Specialist Supervisor or other designated administrator.
+Employees in this classification receive close supervision from a Child Support Specialist Supervisor or other designated administrator.

 Positions in this classification are evaluated by using the classification job evaluation methodology.
 The use of this method involves comparing the assigned duties and responsibilities of a position to the job criteria found in the Nature of Work and Examples of Work sections of the class specification.